scperkins/EJEHardenberg.github.io/public/writing/political/ecotopia.md

 there.
 His last great American nail, uprooted by the near cultlike kindness and comforts of the people around him.

-Upon reflection of the book, I felt like it was a very long trope.
+Upon reflection of parts of the book, I felt like Weston's change in personality fell exclusively in line with one particular trope.
 You know the one, where the bumbling husband who can't do anything right is chatised by his wife and eventually, only through her coaxing and care, is able to come to the right solution.
 This is intwined in nearly every